We prepare you to address the ongoing challenges of organizations and become a leader for a more just and humane world.

 The MFA in Arts Leadership empowers the next generation of leaders to meet the complex challenges of managing arts organizations.
 Our students come from around the world for our small classes, practicums in local arts organizations, and experienced directors of arts organizations among our faculty.
 Classes meet evenings and weekends.

-Criminal Justice graduate programs prepare students to work in law enforcement, courts, victim services, academia, and research and policy agencies in the public, private, and nonprofit sectors.
-Classes for the MACJ are designed for working professionals and meet evenings and weekends.
-The certificate program is offered online only.
+Our graduate programs prepare students to work in law enforcement, courts, victim services, academia, and research and policy agencies in the public, private, and nonprofit sectors.
+Classes for the Master in Criminal Justices are designed for working professionals and meet evenings and weekends.
+The Crime Analysis Certificate Program is offered online only.

-Nonprofit Leadership programs combine the latest in leadership theory with the practical skills and dexterity required to meet the varied challenges of the nonprofit sector.
+Our programs combine the latest in leadership theory with the practical skills and dexterity required to meet the varied challenges of the nonprofit sector.
 Our graduates make mission-critical decisions that result in sustainable organizations and communities.
-Classes for the MNPL are designed for working professionals and meet evenings and weekends.
-The courses in the certificate program are conducted online with students coming together on campus one Saturday each month.
+Classes for the Master in Nonprofit Leadership are designed for working professionals and meet evenings and weekends.
+The courses in the Graduate Certificate in Fundraising Leadership are conducted online with students coming together on campus one Saturday each month.

-The MA in Psychology is based in the existential-phenomenological traditions of humanistic psychology.
+The Master of Arts in Psychology is based in the existential-phenomenological traditions of humanistic psychology.
 We offer students a rich foundation for the practice of psychotherapy grounded in the disciplines of psychology, philosophy, and psychopathology.
 An extensive practicum in a local agency prepares students for success as psychotherapists in private practice, hospitals, and clinics.
 Classes meet on campus evenings and weekends.

-Public Administration graduate programs emphasize experiential learning with a blend of management theory and public policy analysis.
+Our graduate programs emphasize experiential learning with a blend of management theory and public policy analysis.
+Students receive a holistic education that promotes service to diverse communities.
 Our graduates enter rewarding positions in local, state, and federal governments as well as in nonprofit organizations in the United States and abroad.